shaunadam/pytrade/v5/PROJECT_STATUS.md

 # TSX Swing Trading Project

-## Current Status
-- Basic project structure set up
-- SQLite database initialized with schema for stocks and daily data
-- Data fetching implemented using yfinance for TSX symbols
-- Technical indicators calculation implemented (SMA, EMA, RSI, MACD, Bollinger Bands)
-- Basic Plotly Dash dashboard created for data visualization
-- Command-line interface for updating data, testing indicators, and running the dashboard

-## Recent Updates
-- Added date range selection functionality to the dashboard
-- Updated main.py to use argparse for better control over operations
-- Designed a new structure for the dashboard with tabs for different functionalities
-- Planned implementation of config-driven development for backtesting and screening
-- Refactored the Dash app to use the new tabbed structure
-- Add a Utility tab for overriding the start date / end date and a button to manually tigger downloading stock data.

 ## Next Steps
-split out indicator updating from stock pulling.
-I'd rather just take the hit on calculating them all or work on date range support that kind of thing - rather than doing on each pull down.
-Found holes in db doing it that way

-Then need to keep debugging gold cross screener.

 - [ ] Implement config-driven development for screening criteria, and backtesting strategies
 - [ ] Create separate components for each major feature (e.g., StockChart, IndicatorPanel, Screener)